 Dedicate a space for informal conversation

 Informal chit-chat was a perk of the office that helped to break up the working day.
-Creating a WhatsApp chat that’s strictly ‘weekend-antics’ related is a great way to keep team morale up.
+Creating a WhatsApp chat that’s strictly ‘weekend antics’ related is a great way to keep workforce morale up.

 Monthly Quiz/Team Games

 Nothing quite brings people together like a quiz.
 Bonding, playful rivalry, and plenty of laughs all help to make team games a hugely morale-boosting activity.

 Managing your remote team is achievable, especially with the tools and services available to you that have been designed with businesses in mind.
 Why not take advantage of these wonderful platforms to encourage team morale.

 Business Doctors appreciate that remote working is uncharted territory for many small businesses across the UK.
 As an SME owner, we hope that you’ve found this article helpful when it comes to effectively managing your remote team and boosting morale.